-The Board of Eucare at the end of the reporting period is composed of five directors, along with a proposed additional director, with collective experience and knowledge that is considered adequate.
+The Board of Eucare at the end of the reporting period is composed of five directors, all with collective experience and knowledge that is considered adequate.

 The Company has also set up an Audit Committee, a Risk Management and Compliance Committee and an Investment Committee each reporting directly to the Board.